d2l-ai/d2l-en/chapter_preliminaries/probability.md

 However, we can look at the expectation of any non-negative function of this difference.
-The *variance* of a random variable is calculated by looking at the expected value of the *squared* deviations.
+The *variance* of a random variable is calculated by looking at the expected value of the *squared* deviations:

 $$\mathrm{Var}[X] = E\left[(X - E[X])^2\right] = E[X^2] - E[X]^2.$$